NicoHood/IRLremote/README.md

 The idea was: minimal implementation with maximal recognition.
 The trick behind this is to only recognize one Protocol at the same time but with maximum error correction.
+It is still possible to add more than one Protocol but if you add too many it will slow down and not work anymore.
+However there are only two implemented yet so this shouldnt be a problem.

 This library is way more efficient than the "standard" IR library from Ken Shirriff.